seattlecoderdojo/AppInventorOrientation/readme.md

 # Seattle CoderDojo App Inventor Orientation Sensor Workshop

-Today we're going to experiment with moving things on the screen not by touching the screen, but by moving it.
+Today we're going to experiment with moving things on the screen, not by touching the screen, but by moving it.

 ## Understanding Pitch and Roll